justinsane/justinsane.github.io/index.md

 Currently, he's studying for the CFP&#174; in addition to expanding his video editing and web tech skillset for fun.

-Justin is quite different in that he considers endurance sports fun: triathlons, cycling, running, and hiking.
+Justin considers endurance sports fun: triathlons, cycling, running, and hiking.
 Travel experiences and exploring the less-traveled path are important to both Justin and his fiance.
 They're also constantly improving their kitchen chops and sharing new recipes with friends and family.

-## About my Website
+### About my Website

 I built this site using Jekyll which is hosted on Github Pages (gratuitously, thanks Github!).
 Side note - if you're looking for a simple, personal website I'm happy to help.
 [Let's connect](/contact).